 The Hall of Attestation was a small auditorium.
 Along one side were a number of men at desks, and in front of them were lines of chairs, many filled with waiting people.
 It wasn’t clear to me whether there was a queue, so I asked a security guard where I could get change.
 He led me to one of the desks.
 When I asked the man there for change, he first rolled his eyes and then handed me change for my Dh100.

 I returned to the window and handed over my Dh30.
 The man behind the glass told me to come back the following day at 4pm.
 “Is there any way I could get it now?”
 I asked.
 “Tomorrow, 4pm” he said.
 “Is there any way to expedite the process?”
 I queried.
-“Tomorrow, at 4pm” he said much more slowly, as though I we
+“Tomorrow, at 4pm” he said much more slowly, as though I were retarded.

 Okay, so I wasn’t going to be able to leave Dubai early.
 But on the positive side, if I had tried to return to Delhi on the 13th as I had originally planned, I would have been delayed even longer and would have missed my flight back to the United States.